AbsaOSS/pramen/README.md

     # Define a name to reference from the pipeline:
     name = "kafka_avro"
     factory.class = "za.co.absa.pramen.extras.sink.KafkaAvroSink"

+    # [Optional] Set name for the struct field that Kafka record metadata.
+This column will be dropped if exists before sending data to Kafka.
+    #custom.kafka.column = "kafka"

     kafka {
       bootstrap.servers = "mybroker1:9092,mybroker2:9092"